By Tessa, Sophie, Martina & Desislava

 Mastering a ridge walk of control mechanisms

-Ensuring a balance between control mechanisms is essential, in order to prevent gaps in the control system and ensure they can compensate for each other’s limits.
+Ensuring a balance between control mechanisms is essential to prevent gaps in the control system and ensure they can compensate for each other’s limits.
 Below we will explore OLAF’s balance of controls, applying Scholten et al’s identification of connections between different mechanisms namely: ex ante/ex post, internal/external, de jure/de facto.
-This will be done both in consideration of each “category” of control mechanism, and regards the relationship between them.
+This will be done both in consideration of each “category” of control mechanism and regards the relationship between them.

 Judicial accountability.
-OLAF investigative acts cannot be challenged in front of the CJEU, therefore there is no direct ex post de jure control over them.
-However, there exists a form of de facto control facing the fact that EU bodies and institutions, or the competent national authorities, are not obliged to act upon them.
+As OLAF investigative acts are more of a preparatory nature, they cannot be directly challenged in front of the CJEU, there is therefore no direct ex post de jure control over them.
+However, there exists a form of non-judicial de facto control facing the fact that EU bodies and institutions, or the competent national authorities, are not obliged to act upon them, meaning that they can reject OLAF’s findings when considering them mistaken.
 Furthermore, remedies can be claimed for final decisions taken by EU institutions and national authorities acting upon OLAF reports, arguably creating a form of indirect de jure control.
-In relation to damages claims in front of the CJEU as a form of direct de jure control, there exists the general question whether this ex post measure can fully remedy potential violations.

 Procedural safeguards and protection of fundamental rights.
 Some of the most significant criticism of OLAF prior to Regulation 2020/2223 has been in this area.
 Regulation 2020/2223 actually provides for a new internal mechanism in order to address those, with both ex ante and ex post controls.
 While we will have to see how this new Controller works in practice, at least in theory a previous gap in the controls framework seems to have been filled.
-What remains an unaddressed concern however is how a sufficient level of protection is secured, in light of various national legislation affecting OLAF’s investigatory powers.
+What remains an unaddressed concern, however, is how a sufficient level of protection is secured, considering various national legislation affecting OLAF’s investigatory powers.

 Connections Between Categories.
-We could argue that the improved framework related to procedural safeguards and fundamental rights protection, can actually provide a type of ex ante control and compensate for gaps in relation to judicial accountability.
+We could argue that the improved framework related to procedural safeguards and fundamental rights protection, can provide a type of ex ante control, and compensate for gaps in relation to judicial accountability if it proves to guarantee effective protection in practice.
 Regarding the various standards brought about by national legislation impacting individuals’ rights, the de facto control at the national and EU level (as outlined in relation to judicial accountability above) could help ensure that the system remains flexible despite the lack of harmonization.